 I’ve been a musician and old-time & bluegrass lover for a long time.
 I’ve been to a lot of bluegrass festivals.
 You’ll meet a few strange folks, but by and large, there isn’t a whole heck of a lot of ethnic diversity.
-There are a lot of “confederate” flags (which, by the way, did you know that the popular “Bars and Stars” was never really the confederate flag?), jesus worship, white people and republicans.
-The political atmosphere even creeps onto stage a lot of times, especially in the Southern festivals, where you’ll hear musicians talk about the great job Dub-Ya is doing.
+There are a lot of “confederate” flags (which, by the way, did you know that the popular “Bars and Stars” was never really the confederate flag?), Jesus worship, white people, and republicans.
+The political atmosphere even creeps onto the stage a lot of times, especially in the Southern festivals, where you’ll hear musicians talk about the great job Dub-Ya is doing.
 I can’t stand it when musicians get all political – even when it’s something I agree with (like what a bad job Dub-Ya is doing).

 I haven’t heard Ralph play in a while so I don’t know if he brings this to the stage or not, but I certainly don’t mind nice off-stage endorsements like this.
 Kinda blows my mind.

 I live in Indiana (which thankfully just went blue for the first time since LBJ) and I have to put up with a lot of republican flag waving.
 That was really awesome.